-Though the terms ‘binge drinking’ and ‘alcoholism’ (known clinically as ‘Alcohol Use Disorder’) are words you are most likely familiar with, it can be challenging to determine the difference between the two.
-Understanding the two terms and how they coincide with one another can help one from falling victim to a possible alcohol addiction or life-long alcohol abuse.
-Knowing the signs and differences of both disorders can help an individual avoid an Alcohol Use Disorder (AUD) and the possible need for treatment.
+Though the terms ‘binge drinking’ and ‘alcoholism’ (known clinically as ‘Alcohol Use Disorder’) are words you are most likely familiar with, it can be challenging to determine the difference between them.
+Understanding the two terms and how they coincide with one another can help one from falling victim to possible alcohol addiction or chronic alcohol abuse.
+Knowing the signs and differences of both disorders can help an individual avoid the severity of Alcohol Use Disorder (AUD) and the possible need for treatment.

-Understanding the significant differences between binge drinking and alcoholism and the possible outcomes or consequences when falling into one of the categories could be detrimental to one’s health and potentially be lifesaving to someone on the verge of an Alcohol Use Disorder.
+Understanding the significant differences between binge drinking and crippling alcoholism, possible outcomes or consequences when falling into one of the categories could be detrimental to one’s health and potentially be lifesaving to someone on the verge of developing Alcohol Use Disorder.

 Who Binge Drinks?

 Binge drinking does not discriminate when it comes to who indulges.
-According to the Center for Disease Control (CDC), 1 in 6 adults in the United States participates in binge drinking about 4 times per month, consuming an average of 7 alcoholic beverages per incident.
+According to the Center for Disease Control (CDC), one in six adults in the United States participates in binge drinking about four times per month, consuming an average of seven alcoholic beverages per incident.
 That equates to nearly 500 drinks a year per binge drinker.

-While some people do stop drinking heavily once they have gotten a bit older, pop culture has made binge drinking socially acceptable well into your 20s and even early 30s.
+While some people stop drinking heavily once they have gotten a bit older, pop culture has made binge drinking socially acceptable well into your 20s and even early 30s.
 In movies, television shows, and music videos alike, binge drinking is celebrated, contributing to the continuation of the dangerous practice without concern for how it will affect the health of the population that consumes this type of media.

 Binge Drinking Risks

 Being under the influence of alcohol may put someone at risk of falling, drowning, or other physical injuries as balance and coordination are often affected.
-Emotions can also be affected by high alcohol levels and result in fights, both physical and verbal, with other people.
+Emotions can also be affected by high alcohol levels that result in fights, both physical and/or verbal, with other people.

-The possibility of alcohol poisoning goes up significantly, which is dangerous to someone’s overall health and can result in an emergency hospital visit.
+The possibility of alcohol poisoning increases significantly when one binge drinks, which is dangerous to someone’s overall health and can result in an emergency hospital visit.

-Binge drinking may lead to blacking out-- a situation where an individual loses all memory and does not know how they are behaving.
-This could lead to more injury and poor decision making, resulting in one feeling defeated, embarrassed, or confused the following day.
+Binge drinking may lead to alcohol-induced blacking out, where an individual loses all memory and does not know how they are behaving.
+This could lead to more injury and poor decision-making, resulting in one feeling defeated, embarrassed, or confused the following day.
 It also may affect your overall memory in the long run.